Celerium-Inc/tee4mission_center/README.md

 After downloading the XML from Mission Center, when the MISP config settings are present, the script submits STIX1 to the MISP Instance.

+## Splunk ES (Future Work)

+After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API endpoint.

 ## Splunk (Future Work)

-After downloading the XML from Mission Center, when the MISP config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API endpoint.
+After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API endpoint.

 # Requirements